kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ### Alternative 3: Node Label Patching (e.g., AWS metadata-labeler)

 The AWS EBS CSI driver implements a [metadata-labeler](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/pkg/cloud/metadata/labels.go) sidecar that runs on the controller, queries EC2 APIs for ENI and block device counts, and patches Node labels.
 The node-side driver reads these labels via the Kubernetes API.

+The GCP PD CSI driver independently arrived at the same pattern: a [`gce-pd-node-labeler`](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/blob/master/pkg/nodelabeler/reconciler.go) controller sidecar watches Node objects and patches `disk-type.gke.io/<type>` labels indicating which disk types each machine family supports, which the node-side driver reads back via the Kubernetes API to populate `NodeGetInfoResponse`'s accessible topology.

+The Alibaba Cloud CSI driver did the same a third time: a [controller-side `csi-metadata-labeler`](https://github.com/kubernetes-sigs/alibaba-cloud-csi-driver/blob/master/pkg/labeler/reconcile.go) queries ECS APIs for the disk categories and attach limit supported by each instance type, then patches `node.csi.alibabacloud.com/disktype.<type>` labels and a `max-disk` annotation onto the Node;
+the node plugin runs with `--use-labeler=true` to consume them.

-**Why not**: Provider-specific, every driver needs its own solution.
+**Why not**: Provider-specific, every driver needs its own solution — AWS, GCP, and Alibaba Cloud each independently reinvented the controller-side label-patching sidecar.
 Mixes storage info into Node labels.
 Not portable to other COs.
 Cannot leverage `VolumeAttachment` objects to distinguish CSI-managed vs non-CSI volumes.
-When IMDS is unavailable and labels haven't been patched yet, the node-side driver falls back to less accurate metadata sources.
+When the source metadata is unavailable and labels haven't been patched yet, the node-side driver falls back to less accurate sources.

 ### Alternative 4: CRD-based Topology Retrieval (e.g., vSphere CSINodeTopology)